RK129/Pmail/README.md

 # Emailing
 Sending and receiving emails using python.
-Sending emails is self explanatory.
+>Finest UI optimization python can offer(not much😔)

+**Sending**
+>Can send email with subject and body

+**Receiving**

+>Lists 10 newest emails you have recieved with the email's sender, receiver, and subject
-Recieving emails by inputing the subject of the email you want to fetch
+>Asks you which email you want to open using the email's subject